google/WebFundamentals/src/content/en/updates/2018/10/animation-worklet.md

 are planning to animate, your animation worklet will either be bound to the main thread or run in a separate thread in sync with the compositor.

-Note: You should try avoiding "slow" properties at all costs.
-Limit yourself to animation `opacity` and `transform` to make sure your animations run smooth even on slow devices.
-Currently, Chrome's implementation doesn't even allow you to animate slow properties with AnimationWorklet and will throw a warning at you
+Note: You should avoid "slow" properties at all costs.
+Limit yourself to animation `opacity` and `transform` to make sure your animations run smoothly even on slow devices.
+Currently, Chrome's implementation doesn't even allow you to animate slow properties with AnimationWorklet and will throw a warning at
+you:

 ![DevTools showing an error when animating slow properts](/web/updates/images/2018/10/animation-worklet/slowprop.png)